Brighton-Hedger-NOAA/data-archiving-guide/docs/The-Archive-Workflow.md

 ---
 layout: default
-title: Step 4 - Build the S2N Submission Package
+title: The Archive Workflow
 has_children: true
-nav_order: 1
+nav_order: 2
 ---

 # The Archive Workflow: